AdrienHallet/LINGI2252/Notes.md

 * Avoid type checking
 * Avoid multiple inheritance.
 A good practice is to never use multiple inheritance except if you can prove it necessary.
 * Question inheritance.

+## Frameworks

+A **software framework** is a particular implementation technique for building families of software applications.
+It represents a common design and partial implementation for it, it's meant to be reused (they are the best bets on software reuse).

+The variations are specified by means of so-called **hot spots**.

+Designing a framework is not easy, it should be flexible and easy to use, with the right combinaisons of hot spots.
+This is best achieved via an iterative development process.

+There is **object-oriented frameworks** that are an OO class hierarchy plus a built-in model of interactions.

+Examples of frameworks : JHotDraw, WHATS'On (television),...

+Again, there is **domain frameworks** that capture expertise for one particular problem domain like financial engineering; and **application frameworks** that capture expertise common to a wide variety of problems (GUI, web application,...)

+Frameworks apply the principle of inversion of control : "don't call us, we'll call you".
+When using a framework, the code written by the programmer gets called by the framework (rather that calling the code when using a library).

+**White-box frameworks**, which allows customization via inheritance, requireing insight in (and access to) the implementation.
+It's easier to design and more flexible, but more difficult to learn.

+**Black-box frameworks**, which allows customization via composition, requireing insight in the components.
+It's harder to design and easier to learn, but less flexible.

+**Grey-box frameworks** are actually the most common, trying to realise the benefits of both white and black box.

+## Context-oriented programming
+Traditionnaly, we program input/output software.
+But know, with IoT and "smart" objects, the operations may deped on time, place,..., which are grouped under the term **context**.

+Context-oriented programming (COP) focusses on the programming angle, enabling context-aware software trough a programming language engineering approach.

+The first idea to implement such a context-aware program would be conditional statements.
+Those are adaptable, but quickly will become tangled, complex, and are not reuseable.

+Another approach would be to use the strategy design pattern, which is modular and open, but an infrastructural burden, where adaptation will become a challenge.

+The hypothesis is that the current programming tools are not fit for such adaptative systems, we need to reengineer them.
+We invent the principle of **method dispatch** (whenever a message is send, reorder all active methods and invoke the first one) and **method pre-dispatch** (whenever a context is (de)activated, reorder the active methods that are related to this context)